King Charles has cancer and is stepping back from public duties

 King Charles has been diagnosed with a form of cancer and is stepping back from royal duties, Buckingham Palace said on Monday – days after he underwent surgery for an enlarged prostate.

-His surgery coincided with a hospital stay for daughter-in-law Kate Middleton, who spent eleven nights in the same clinic following abdominal surgery, and came two weeks after Sarah Ferguson was diagnosed with skin cancer in what has been a painful start to the year for the royal family.
+His surgery coincided with a hospital stay for daughter-in-law Kate Middleton, who spent 11 nights in the same clinic following abdominal surgery, and came two weeks after Sarah Ferguson was diagnosed with skin cancer in what has been a difficult start to the year for the royal family.

 The 75-year-old monarch remains in high spirits but will step back from public-facing duties while he has treatment.